-Deosai National Park is a high plateau (Plains) and National Park located between the Skardu region, Astore and Kharmang in Gilgit Baltistan.
-Most of the area falls into the Skardu region.
+Deosai National Park or Deosai Plains is a high plateau and National Park, located between the Skardu region, Astore, and Kharmang in Gilgit Baltistan.
+Most of the area of Deaosai Plains falls into the Skardu region.

 Deosai National Park Location

 Deosai Plains is located at an altitude of 4,114 meters (13,497 ft) above sea level and is considered the second-highest point in the world.
 Deosai is called the Land of the Giants because it is believed that in ancient times the plateau was inhabited by giants.

 The name came from the traditional story of Muhammad Muhammad Baksh in his poem, “Saif al-Mulook”; the word ‘Deosai’ means ‘Shadow of the Giant’: the word “Deo” is an abbreviation of ‘Deva’, and the word ‘Sai’ is another ‘Saya’ meaning ‘Shadow’.
 Sai or Sain is also an abbreviation for swami or king.

 The people of Balti call this place ‘Ghbiarsa’ meaning ‘Summer Place’ because it is only available in summer.